microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true"><a name="4.1">4.1 Introduction to Azure SQL</h2></a>

-In this section, you'll learn about the different Azure SQL deployment options and service tiers for Tailspin Toys Gaming, a division of Wide World Importers that focuses on online gameplay.
+In this section, you'll learn about the different Azure SQL deployment options and service tiers available for Tailspin Toys Gaming, a division of Wide World Importers that focuses on online gameplay.
 You'll start with understanding Tailspin Toys Gaming's scenario deeper, so you can determine which options are best suited to their business needs.

 ### Scenario Review: Tailspin Toys Gaming